Alec Gilroy: Storylines

-Alec is introduced as the manager of a Working Men's Club, but soon progressed to being a theatrical agent with acts such as Rita Littlewood (Barbara Knox) under his control.
-In 1986, Alec took over the Graffiti Club on Rosamund Street, which enjoyed increased trade due to the fire at the Rovers Return.
-Through this Alec met Bet Lynch (Julie Goodyear).
-It was after meeting Bet that Alec became a regular in Coronation Street and his character was fully explored by the show's writers.
-Bet and Alec eventually become married and jointly took over the running of The Rovers Return.
-The relationship between the couple sometimes struggles due to Alec's greed and desire to better himself, however the couple get closer again after Bet has a miscarriage in early 1988.
+Alec is introduced as the manager of a Working Men's Club, but soon progresses to being a theatrical agent with acts such as Rita Littlewood (Barbara Knox) under his control.
+In 1986, Alec takes over the Graffiti Club on Rosamund Street, which enjoys increased trade, due to the fire at the Rovers Return.
+Through this, Alec meets Bet Lynch (Julie Goodyear).
+It was after meeting Bet, that Alec becomes a regular in Coronation Street.
+Bet and Alec eventually marry, and jointly take over the running of The Rovers Return.
+The relationship between the couple sometimes struggles due to Alec's greed and desire to better himself, however the couple gets closer again after Bet has a miscarriage in early 1988.

-Alec was mugged in September 1988, which caused Bet to wonder if he was operating an insurance fiddle.
-Cecil Newton (Kenneth Alan Taylor) and the police suspected the same, but on this occasion Alec had been telling the truth.
-He was deeply hurt that nobody had believed him.
-Alec and Bet have a falling out with the brewery in 1990 and are temporarily evicted but later return to the relief of the regular.
-In 1991, Alec finds out his daughter Sandra and her husband Tim have been killed in a car crash leaving their only daughter Vicky an orphan.
+Alec is mugged in September 1988, which causes Bet to wonder if he is operating an insurance fiddle.
+Cecil Newton (Kenneth Alan Taylor) and the police suspect the same, but on this occasion Alec has been telling the truth.
+He is deeply hurt that nobody believes him.
+Alec and Bet have a falling out with the brewery in 1990 and are temporarily evicted but later return to the relief of the regulars.
+In 1991, Alec finds out his daughter Sandra and her husband Tim, have been killed in a car crash leaving their only daughter Vicky an orphan.
 Alec and Bet are appointed Vicky's legal guardians and, much to Alec's relief, Bet treats Vicky as a daughter and they form a close bond.
 Vicky later visits the street during the summer holidays and forms a relationship with Steve MacDonald which both Alec and Bet disapprove of.

 In mid-1992, Alec is offered a senior position with Sunliners Cruises; he consults Bet and they initially agree to sell the pub back to the brewery and move down to Southampton.
 In early September, Bet gets cold feet and backs out to stay on as manager of The Rovers to which Alec is furious, eventually leaving without her in front of the whole pub.
 Bet is heartbroken and pines after Alec for some time.

-Alec later returned in July 1995 to visit his granddaughter Vicky (Chloe Newsome), revealing that he was now the regional manager of Sunliners.
-Alec still disapproves of Vicky's fiancé, Steve McDonald (Simon Gregson), believing that Steve was only after Vicky because of her money.
-Alec tried to bribe Steve into calling the wedding off and leaving Vicky but was unsuccessful.
-Vicky severed ties with her grandfather and left for St. Lucia with Steve where they married.
-Alec refused to say goodbye to them and returned to Southampton although he patched up his relationship with Bet and they parted as friends.
+Alec later returns in July 1995 to visit his granddaughter Vicky (Chloe Newsome), revealing that he is now the regional manager of Sunliners.
+Alec still disapproves of Vicky's fiancé, Steve McDonald (Simon Gregson), believing that Steve is only after Vicky because of her money.
+Alec tries to bribe Steve into calling the wedding off and leaving Vicky, but is unsuccessful.
+Vicky severs ties with her grandfather and leaves for St. Lucia with Steve where they marry.
+Alec refuses to say goodbye to them and returns to Southampton, although he patches up his relationship with Bet and they part as friends.